GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_Video_Encode_API.md

 `false`

 **Description:**
-If the flag is set, the number of independent VCE instances will be quried and printed.
+If the flag is set, the number of independent VCE instances will be queried and printed.

 ---